 For the Market House food stands, visit from Tuesday-Saturday between 9am and 10pm and until 6pm on Sundays and Bank Holiday Mondays.

 Unlike the many food courts listed above, the Makers Market is Manchester’s long-standing outdoor food market, rotating between different locations on weekends.
-Pay in cash or with card rather than the QR-scanning business.
+Pay in cash or with card.

 With giant meaty, cheesy toasties and delicious Sicilian cannoli (among other fantastic independent businesses), the Makers Market is a cool place to eat in Manchester with affordable prices.
 My pulled pork Cubano toastie was just £6.50 and my cannoli was £3.
 Bargain!